 I considered creating the course myself.
 At first I was reluctant.
 It would take considerable time and effort to create full applications and to provide a step-by-step guide for each one.

 I floated the idea to people on my email list.
-A course that shows you how to build 10 VBA applications from start to finish.
-The applications would cover a wide variety of VBA applications so the user could see how the same principles can be applied to any application.
+It would be a course that shows you how to build 10 VBA applications from start to finish.
+The applications would cover a wide variety of VBA topics so the user could see how the same principles can be applied to any application.

 The feedback was overwhelmingly positive.
 People were literally begging me to create it.
 Twelve people paid up front from me to go ahead and create the package.